yoctoalex/f5-isc-lab/README.rst

 While our second region endpoint is deployed let's have a quick look at the following features:

-`a)` Under "General" => "Caching", click **Manage Caching**.
+`a)` Under "General" => "Caching", click **Manage**.
 Let's have a look at all of the conifguration options that have been configured initially for our application.
 Note the following:

 - **EdgeTiers**: geographies that we chose to support for caching of our application.
-Because we're serving a global audience, we picked EdgeTier 3.
+Because we're serving a global audience, we picked EdgeTier 3, which has most regional coverage.

 - **Forward Request Headers**: this is where we select which Headers and Cookies to enable for forwarding, as well as enabling compression.

-- **Invalidation Purge**: Finally, a useful feature which deletes content from cache across all EdgeTier locations based on the path(s) specified.
-Example: */images/**  We will do a quick cache purge shortly, not now, because, why not?!
+- **Invalidation Purge**: Finally, a feature you might not be able to see in the portal (because your EAP instance and CloudFront config is being updated at this point.
+However, we will explore Invalidation further below; suffice to say this deletes content from cache across all EdgeTier locations based on the path(s) specified.

 .. figure:: _figures/purge_cache_demo.png

-`b)` Now, next to the status: "Deployed" on the left-hand-side let's select the link to "View Metrics".
+`b)` Now, next to the status: "Deployed" or "Updating" on the left-hand-side let's select the link to "View Metrics".
 This can also be accessed from  "Monitor Application" - on the left side of the pretty map, under "View app data insights".
 This reporting is a new feature specific to AWS CloudFront: "Caching Metrics".

 .. figure:: _figures/caching_metrics.png

 As the traffic for our app traverses the data path as configured, we get some really useful stats, which are updated on a regular basis.
 Also, besides caching metrics we can look at some awesome "Protection Stats" in the other reporting tab, including top attack types, severities, signatures, and URIs impacted (slice this data by different time, for fun).